comoxyOG/How-to-Make-an-old-Fortnite-rpoject-/README.md

 **
 GUI OR NO GUI: ANSWER NO GUI; Make it a CLI
-PS: MAKE IT INJECT THE DLLS AS SOON AS FORTNITE LAUNCHES "
+PS: MAKE IT INJECT THE DLLS AS SOON AS FORTNITE LAUNCHES PS (2): 1. make it so if it detects the launcher is ran in admin it restarts is as admin. to inject the dll.
+"
 </details>